 Founded in 1985, Project Open Hand is a nonprofit organization that provides meals with love to critically ill neighbors and seniors.
 Our food is like medicine, helping clients recover from illness, get stronger, and lead healthier lives.

-Every day, we prepare 2,500 nutritious meals and provide 400 bags of healthy groceries to help sustain our clients as they battle serious illnesses, isolation, or the health challenges of aging.
+Every day, we prepare 2,500 nutritious meals and provide 200 bags of healthy groceries to help sustain our clients as they battle serious illnesses, isolation, or the health challenges of aging.
 We serve San Francisco and Oakland, engaging more than 125 volunteers daily to nourish our community.